Pay Off $50,000 In Credit Card Debt

 Debt Management Program

-Debt management plans might be the simplest answer to huge credit card debt because nonprofit credit counseling agencies like InCharge Debt Solutions help with the most difficult parts: reducing interest payments on debt and setting up a budget you can live with.
+Debt management plans might be the simplest answer to huge credit card debt because nonprofit credit counseling agencies like InCharge Debt Solutions help with the most difficult parts: reducing interest payments on debt, bill consolidation, and setting up a budget you can live with.

 InCharge Credit counselors work with credit card companies to find an interest rate and monthly payment you can afford.
 The average InCharge client has their interest rate reduced to somewhere around 8%, though some go even lower.